matthew-thaokhamlue/Berlin-flat-pricing-prediction/README.md

 2. EDA the cleansed dataset
 3. Modeling
 4. Model evaluation
-5. Serve the model using FastAPI - still on the to do list
+5. Serve the model using FastAPI
-6. Deploy model to streamlit or Heroku - still on the to do list
+6. Deploy model to Heroku - still on the to do list